iota-community/java-iota-workshop/README.md

 In this example, you send a micropayment of 1 IOTA by sending a transfer bundle to a node.

+### ListenToZMQ

+In this example, you listen to the Tangle for recent transactions by subscribing to the [zero message queue (ZMQ)](https://zeromq.org/) on nodes that run the [IRI node software](root://node-software/0.1/iri/introduction/overview.md).

 ## Contribution

 Pull requests are welcome on master :smile: